 Attraction of the Week: Trees of Mystery in Northern California

 Trees of Mystery is a touristy, yet very entertaining and worthwhile roadside attraction which gives you the opportunity to learn about the beautiful coast redwood trees.
-Located along picturesque Hwy 101 in Northern California, just 36 miles south of the Oregon border, this quirky road side stop is the perfect place to take a much needed break from driving.
+Located along picturesque Hwy 101 in Northern California, just 36 miles south of the Oregon border, this quirky roadside stop is the perfect place to take a much needed break from driving.

 Trees of Mystery offers a great introduction to redwood trees for first time visitors.
 The park, which was established in 1931, is located within the Redwood National Park.
-Here you will find 2 major attractions: a Sky Trail gondola ride which takes you on a scenic ride up above the redwoods, and a series of interpretative trails where you will learn some new and interesting facts about these incredible ancient trees.
+Here you will find 2 major attractions: a Sky Trail gondola ride which takes you on a scenic ride high up above the redwoods, and a series of interpretative trails where you will learn some new and interesting facts about these incredible ancient trees.

 A little background history on Redwood trees…

 There are 3 types of redwoods: Coast Redwoods, Giant Sequoias, and Dawn Redwoods.
 Coast Redwoods are the tallest trees in the world and Giant Sequoias are the largest (by volume).
 Dawn Redwoods, native to the Hubei province of China, are the smallest of the trees, although they can still reach a height of over 160 feet.
-The Dawn Redwood was though to be extinct until it was found in the 1940’s.
+The Dawn Redwood was thought to be extinct until it was found in the 1940’s.
 Today, you can find these beautiful trees planted throughout the US.

 Giant Sequoia vs. Coastal Redwoods